deepbiolab/agentic-ai-research/README.md

 The tutorials demonstrate building increasingly sophisticated AI agents, from basic API calls to complex multi-agent systems with memory, function calling, and reasoning capabilities.

+### Agentic Workflows with LangGraph

+1. **[00-langchain-basics](./tutorials/agentic-workflows-with-langgraph/00-langchain-bascis.ipynb)**: Introduction to LangChain and its basic components
+   - Setting up LangChain
+   - Understanding key components
+   - Building a simple agent with LangChain

 ## References